 Once your system is installed, it should be easy to operate.
 You will have only one control panel to deal with and one set of knobs to fiddle with.
 Turning the system on and off, and controlling the volume, should be easy.

 When music is playing in the background, hearing conversation can be difficult.
-For example, in a study by the BBC, researchers found that reducing the background music volume by just four decibels in a television program made the dialogue easier for people to hear.
-A similar issue could happen in an office.
-Watching that volume will be important.
+For example, in a study by the BBC, researchers found that reducing the background music volume by just four decibels in a television program made it easier for people to hear the dialogue.

-If your speakers suddenly stop playing, or your receiver does not work as expected, you will be protected by a robust warranty.
-According to Bose, warranties last between two and five years, depending on the type of product you purchased.
+If your speakers suddenly stop playing or your receiver does not work as expected, you will be protected by a robust Bose warranty.
+According to the company, warranties last between two and five years, depending on the type of product you purchased.
 Keep your paperwork handy, so you will be able to take advantage of that warranty if you need to do so.